Frozen Shoulder in 2025: Causes and Faster Recovery Tips

 Our Wayne, NJ clinic offers distinct advantages for patients seeking expert frozen shoulder treatment.
 Dr. Rob Letizia brings over 25 years of experience in shoulder rehabilitation, with specialized training in advanced manual therapy techniques and evidence-based treatment protocols for adhesive capsulitis.

-Phase-specific treatment protocols ensure that interventions are appropriately matched to the patient's current stage of the condition, optimizing outcomes while minimizing unnecessary discomfort.
+Phase-specific treatment protocols ensure that interventions are appropriately matched to the patient's current stage of the condition, improving outcomes while minimizing unnecessary discomfort.

 Advanced treatment options including specialized manual therapy, injection procedures, and modern technology provide additional tools for addressing refractory cases.

-Our comprehensive physical therapy Wayne NJ program integrates frozen shoulder treatment with overall shoulder health and function optimization.
+Our thorough physical therapy Wayne NJ program integrates frozen shoulder treatment with overall shoulder health and function optimization.

-Convenient location and flexible scheduling accommodate the intensive treatment schedules often required for optimal frozen shoulder recovery.
+Convenient location and flexible scheduling accommodate the intensive treatment schedules often required for best frozen shoulder recovery.

 Getting Started with Your Recovery